 Zeso lives and works in Brooklyn according to a video that I saw of a large mural of his that he executed in that city.
 It is 125 feet long by 25 feet in width!

 Below is a video showing that mural in the Brownsville neighborhood of Brooklyn in New York City, N.Y.

-The pink and orange sky with falling orange colored leaves, mushrooms and rocks made me think that it was late in the fall season of year.
-Most of the leafless trees were upright but a few dead logs were scattered about.
+The pink and orange sky with falling orange colored leaves, mushrooms, and rocks made me think that it was late in the fall season of the year.
+Most of the leafless trees were upright, but a few dead logs were in evidence.

-My photographs were taken some time ago and when looking at the roots salon today it appears that new mural art has taken its place.
+My photographs were taken some time ago, and when looking at the Roots the Salon today, it appears that modern mural art has taken its place.
 That is not too uncommon here in Houston.

-TONANTZIN TLALLZ is lettered above the mural in capital letters.
+The lettering TONANTZIN TLALLZ is above the mural in capital letters.
 I could find no artist by that name.
 However the name Tonantzin can be interpreted in several different ways.
 Most articles reference that name as to meaning an Aztec mother goddess.
 Tlallz in Aztec means earth.
-So this mural definitely depicts “Mother Earth” in an interesting way.
+So this mural depicts “Mother Earth” in an exciting way.

-The Basilica of Guadalupe in Mexico City which was built in the 17th century is believed to have taken the place of a earlier temple dedicated to worshiping Tonantzin in pre-columbian days.
+The Basilica of Guadalupe in Mexico City built in the 17th century is believed to have taken the place of an earlier temple dedicated to worshiping Tonantzin in Pre-Columbian days.

-From the roots of trees to being visually rooted in Aztec mythology via the two different murals, this hair salon delights the eyes as well as imaginations of people driving by.
+From the roots of trees to being visually rooted in Aztec mythology via the two different wall paintings, this Roots the Salon delights the eyes as well as imaginations of people driving by.